 Albuquerque International Balloon Fiesta brings colorful displays to the New Mexico sky

-Nearly 500 balloons begin to take off during the Albuquerque International Balloon Fiesta, Saturday, Oct.
+A balloon pilot waves to the crowd as he takes off during the Albuquerque International Balloon Fiesta, Saturday, Oct.
 7, 2023 in Albuquerque, N.M.
 (AP Photo/Roberto E. Rosales)

 Share: